Asansol Sadar subdivision: Coal mining

-Coalmining in India first started in the Raniganj Coalfield.
+Coal mining in India first started in the Raniganj Coalfield.
 In 1774, John Sumner and Suetonius Grant Heatly of the British East India Company found coal near Ethora, presently in Salanpur CD Block.

 In 1973, the Government of India took over the management of all non-coking coal mines in the country and in 1975 Coal India was formed to manage the coking and non-coking coal mines.

 In 2015–16, Eastern Coalfields, a subsidiary of Coal India, produced 40.209 million tonnes of raw coal.
 As of January 2017, it employed 64,433 persons.

 Railways

 Narayankuri ghat, on the Damodar, was used by Carr Tagore & Company for transporting coal to Kolkata by boat in the middle of the nineteenth century.
 Varying levels of water in the Damodar posed problems for transportation.
 In order to capture the lucrative coal transport business, East Indian Railway laid lines up to Raniganj in 1855.
 It captured the entire coal transport business.
 The line was extended to Asansol in 1863.

 The Bardhaman-Asansol section, Asansol-Gaya section and Asansol-Patna section, of Eastern Railway, which are part of Howrah-Gaya-Delhi line, Howrah-Allahabad-Mumbai line and Howrah-Delhi main line, pass through this subdivision.
 The Andal-Jamuria-Sitarampur branch line also serves the coal mines.
 This subdivision connects to South Eastern Railway through the Asansol-Adra line.